marcusdesai/marcusdesai.github.io/content/2023/Aug/follow-automata.md

 This is simple enough, let's quickly look at an example anyway.
 Let \\(\alpha = (a{\*}|b)a\\), so \\(\overline{\alpha} = (a_{1}{*}|b_{2})a_{3}\\). \\(F\\) will be \\(\textsf{Last}\_{0}(\alpha)\\), \\(\textsf{Last}\_{0}(\alpha) = \\{3\\}\\), hence \\(\varepsilon(0) = \emptyset\\).

-The key insight of the Follow construction is to label states with their follow sets, rather than position indexes (as in \\(\mathcal{A}\_{POS}\\)).
+The key insight of the Follow construction is to label states with their follow sets, rather than position indexes (as in \\(\mathcal{A}\_{\text{POS}}\\)).
 The total number of states may be reduced as the follow sets of two states may be identical.
 But we still need to distinguish final from non-final ones, which is done with the second member of the pair.

 ### Set of States \\(\textsf{F}(\alpha)\\)